Semih-H/IBM-HR-Attrition-Analysis/README.md

 **Key Metric**: **Attrition Rate (%)**

-The attrition rate was calculated as a summary statistic for each group (e.g., for each level of job satisfaction, each tenure bucket) using the formula: **Number of Yes responses / Total number of responses**.
+The attrition rate was calculated as a summary statistic for each group (e.g., for each level of job satisfaction, each tenure bucket) using the formula: **(Number of Yes responses / Total number of responses)x100**.
-Two new columns were derived from the Attrition column to enable the calculation of the attrition rate in pivot tables.
+Two new columns were derived from the Attrition column to enable the calculation of the **attrition rate** in pivot tables.
 The columns' names are **IsYes** and **IsNo**, containing binary numbers 1 and 0.
 IsYes contains 1 for "Yes", and 0 for "No"; and vice versa for IsNo.<br>

-The standard attrition rate is calculated by dividing the number of employees who left by the average number of employees.
-But in the IBM HR Analytics dataset, a simplified formula is commonly used.
-This works because the total dataset is a static snapshot, including only a specific period that is not available in the dataset.

 **Basis**: This metric allows for a direct comparison of attrition likelihood across different employee segments.